Amazon Web Services main image

 SDLC tools

-Marketing & Content delivery
+Marketing and content delivery

-Three major AWS advantages
+3 major AWS advantages

 Flexibility and scalability

-Amazon provides a wide variety of services and subscription plans.
+Amazon provides many services and subscription plans.
 Every business can find what they need.
-Scalability is also not an issue – adding more capacities is simple when it is required.
-One drawback is that finding the right options is an intricate, complex process that requires either days of research or hiring a dedicated tech team.
-Making wrong choices results in unnecessary overhead, sometimes amounting to thousands of dollars per month.
-Check out our SOLD.com case study to learn how our dedicated development team helped our client save thousands on AWS costs.
+Scalability is also great.
+It is simple to add more capacities.
+One disadvantage is that finding the right options is difficult.
+It demands either days of research or hiring a dedicated tech team.
+Making wrong choices leads to overspending.
+The overhead can amount to thousands of dollars per month.

-For example, one could almost instantly add a virtual assistant, Amazon Lex, to their software.
-Training such AI from scratch would take more than 6 months and cost hundreds of thousands of dollars.
-With AWS, it costs less than 40 USD for 10 thousand speech requests and 7.2 USD for the same number of text requests.
+Using AWS, businesses can provide services much faster.
+Yet, they remain agile and ready for change.
+Companies can get many AWS advantages with several clicks.
+For example, one can add a virtual assistant, Amazon Lex, to their software.
+Training such AI from scratch would take 6+ months.
+And it would cost hundreds of thousands of dollars.
+With AWS, it costs less than 40 USD for 10 thousand speech requests.
+And it is 7.2 USD for the same number of text requests.

 Reliability and security